Back Story and Introduction

 Secondary

-Development and phased opening of the Dubai Heights Academy Secondary School continues apace with the school currently open to Year 8 and applications being taken to Year 9.
-As above, the ambition is again for the school to have its own facilities and identity.
+Development and phased opening of the Dubai Heights Academy Secondary School continues apace with the school currently open to Year 10 and applications being taken to Year 11.
+As above, the Secondary School at Dubai Heights Academy has its own facilities and identity.
 The Sixth Form will also be clearly demarcated and older children will have their own Common Room.
-The Secondary school will house 2 Black Box drama rooms and these will have the option to interconnect to create one large space if required.
+The Secondary school houses 2 Black Box drama rooms and these will have the option to interconnect to create one large space if required.
 The Secondary dining hall is 50 metres in length and overlooks the football field and skyline.
-It is set to be one of the highlights of Dubai Heights facilities taken as a whole across the school.
+It is one of the highlights of Dubai Heights facilities taken as a whole across the school.

 The Secondary School gains its identity around a central atrium.
 The four-storeys of the secondary school building are connected by a long linear staircase that dissects the atrium in half.
 Classrooms, labs, and support facilities are placed along the perimeter of the building for views out while walkways overlook the atrium and each other encouraging old fashioned physical interaction and connectivity between the students as they move between through the building.
 The ground floor of the atrium acts as a social space leading onto the dining hall which extends out to external terraces facing the full-size football pitch.
 The atrium is topped by a skylight of the same size to ensure abundant natural light flows in this central space.